vjain143/scratches/README.md

 By combining these approaches, you can establish a comprehensive data quality assurance process in Trino to ensure that your data conforms to defined physical representations and meets your quality standards.

+## Correctness
+To measure data correctness in Trino from a data consumer's point of view, particularly related to whether data conforms to defined physical representations, you can implement various techniques leveraging Trino's querying capabilities, metadata inspection, and data validation approaches.
+Here's how you can approach it:

+1. **Metadata Inspection**:
+   - Use Trino to query metadata from your data sources to understand the physical representation of data, such as column names, data types, and constraints.
+You can use SQL queries to retrieve metadata information from tables or files.
+   - Compare the retrieved metadata against the defined physical representations to ensure that data conforms to expectations.
+Check if the order of columns matches the expected order, if data types are consistent, and if constraints are met.

+2. **Column Specification Validation**:
+   - Write SQL queries in Trino to validate if data adheres to fixed-width column specifications or other defined formats.
+For example, if you have a file with fixed-width columns, you can query the length of each column and compare it against the expected width.
+   - Use Trino's querying capabilities to execute these queries and identify any discrepancies between the actual data and the defined physical representations.

+3. **Data Validation Checks**:
+   - Perform data validation checks in Trino to ensure the correctness of data from a data consumer's viewpoint.
+Validate data against predefined criteria such as expected values, ranges, or formats.
+   - Write SQL queries to identify data quality issues such as missing values, outliers, or inconsistencies in data representation.
+For example, you can check for NULL values in mandatory fields or validate data formats such as dates, numbers, or strings.

+4. **Integration with Data Quality Tools**:
+   - Integrate Trino with external data quality tools or frameworks that provide advanced data validation capabilities.
+You can use Trino as a data source for these tools, allowing you to leverage its querying capabilities while benefiting from the additional features provided by the external tools.
+   - Use data quality tools to perform comprehensive data validation checks, including conformity to defined physical representations, and generate reports or alerts for any issues identified.

+By implementing these techniques in Trino from a data consumer's point of view, you can effectively measure data correctness and ensure that data conforms to defined physical representations.
+Additionally, you can identify and address any data quality issues to maintain the integrity and reliability of your data.

 # Completness
 To measure data completeness in Trino, particularly in terms of the availability of all required data records and inclusion of mandatory properties, you can employ various techniques leveraging Trino's querying capabilities, metadata inspection, and data validation approaches.
 Here's how you can approach it: